aetperf/aetperf.github.io/_posts/2021-07-22-Goldbach-s-Comet-with-Numba-and-Datashader.md

 </p>

-We can now proceed to plot the histogram of the comet data, which will lead to som kind of cross section of the above plot :
+We can now proceed to plot the histogram of the comet data, which will lead to som kind of cross section of the above plot:

 ```python